-Investors love the 401k because it’s designed for businesses with sole owners.
-They offer serious benefits.
-These are like self-directed IRA’s made just for investors and the self-employed.
+Investors love the self-directed, or solo 401(k)—or what the IRS calls a one-participant 401(k)—because it’s perfect for businesses with sole owners.
+These retirement plans offer serious benefits.
+These are like self-directed IRAs made just for investors and the self-employed.

 This may seem like a dream come true, but when you’re busy investing or running a business, the management of a 401k can get overlooked.
 Mistakes can be costly.
 Making sure your plan is compliant comes down to five easy steps.

-2. KEEP TRACK OF YOUR FUNDS.
 Your income sources must be accounted for.
-Randy’s wife used to make contributions to one of his accounts, but Randy tracks everything to the letter.
-Make a spreadsheet in excel.
+My friend’s wife used to make contributions to one of his accounts, but he tracks everything to the letter.
+Make a spreadsheet in Excel.
 Those night classes you took are good for something and excel feels is feeling so neglected.

 There are two situations that demand a 5500 for your individual 401k.
-First, if you have more than a quarter million, start stretching your writing hand.
+First, if you have more than $250,000, start stretching your writing hand.
 Second, if you terminate a plan, regardless of assets, you need to file a 5500.
 You have to do this annually, so make sure you have enough money in the plan to make it worth it.

-5. If you make Account for Contributions and Rollovers or roll over funds from an IRA or 401k into your individual 401k, you need to state that the rollover is coming from another retirement account.
-The company rolling over the funds will issue a 1099-R to you.
+If you make contributions or roll over funds from an IRA or 401k into your individual 401k, you need to state that the rollover is coming from another retirement account.
+The company rolling over the funds will issue a 109d9-R to you.
 It states that the source of the roll over so you don’t get taxed on it.
 Unless you like paying tax.
 If that’s the case, you’re on the wrong website.

 In short, be updated and organized to keep your enemies at the IRS from sticking you with non-compliance.
 If you suspect you are out of compliance, meet with your attorney or CPA and get that treated before it is malignant.